-- Marbled patterns have ragged edges: Size has not been cured long enough or is too old
+- Marbled patterns have ragged edges Size wasn't cured long enough or is too old.

-- Tiny specks on marbled fabric where the paint didn't stick: Dust on top of the size
+- Specks on marbled fabric where the paint didn't stick Dust on top of the size.

 Marbling is a very individual art.
-The thickness of size, types of paint, patterns, tools, colors— all are variable ingredients.
+The thickness of size, types of paint, patterns, tools, and colors are all variable ingredients.
 The only way to discover what works best for you is to experiment.